-Employment contracts, awards, enterprise agreements, anti-discrimination and equal opportunity policies and issues, termination disputes, transfer of business issues, management of performance and misconduct issues, restructuring strategies and the implementation of workplace change, industrial relations litigation and immigration.
+Advising on employment contracts, awards, enterprise agreements, anti-discrimination and equal opportunity policies and issues, termination disputes, transfer of business issues, management of performance and misconduct issues, restructuring strategies and the implementation of workplace change, industrial relations litigation and immigration.

-Preparing documents for retirement village developments, sales, purchases, acquisitions and subdivisions and preparing and negotiating agreements.
+Advising on health, aged care, retirement living, disability and community housing infrastructure projects, including preparing documents for retirement village developments, sales, purchases, acquisitions and subdivisions and preparing and negotiating agreements.

 Mergers and acquisitions, corporate advisory and board advice, compliance with the Corporations Act and capital raising.